ndemarch/sample-ML-projects/README.md

 # sample-ML-projects

+Included right now is a directory for a few CNN and transfer learning models used on a binary image classification dataset (cat & dog).

+TO BE ADDED:
-Some projects using AI and machine learning.
-These projects include:
+Some more projects using AI and machine learning.
+Completed projects include:

 - Predicting hotel cancellations
 - Deciphering codons in DNA